joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Fixed
   Slicing dialog background not using style resource Catch exception raised when opening external doc without default app associated.
-  Small window where platlet would not save path in editor parameters
+  Small intermittent bug where platlet would not save path in editor parameters

 Changed
   Disable slice controls while copying to SD card

   Sort texture names in platelet tool
+  Default texture depth changed from 1.0 to 0.5

   Default Bill of Materials is now an xlsx not a docx.
-Columns match output from slice Default texture depth changed from 1.0 to 0.5
+Columns match output from slice

   Insert File/Reference File/Open FIle/Save As initial directory set to project folder

 Added
   Folder for user platelet textures.
+C:\programdata\barnacle\textures Checkbox to centre texture or tile across platelet

-C:\programdata\barnacle\textures Pill tool
+  Pill tool

-  Slicer output shows numer of objects in each file, estimated print time and estimated material.
+  Slicer output shows number of objects in each file, estimated print time and estimated material.
       This is just the estimates reported by curaengine

 v1.0.2
 ===========